jternesconte/FuelTrack-api/README.md

 # 🏎️ Car Management System

-Welcome to the **FuelTrack**, a robust application developed using **Node.js** with **PostgreSQL** database support.
+Welcome to the **FuelTrack**, a robust application developed using **Node.js** with **PostgreSQL** database support and efficient web visualization with **AngularJs**.
 This project is designed to help users manage their cars efficiently by tracking fuel consumption and mileage, and providing insightful data reports.

 ---